dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

      *socket-condition-details*

-     -  Most socket conditions originate in error return codes from Open Dylan’s Winsock2 library, an FFI interface to the native socket library Winsock2.
+     -  Most socket conditions originate in error return codes from Open Dylan's Winsock2 library, an FFI interface to the native socket library Winsock2.
      -  The *socket-condition-details* slot provides information about the low-level failure which was the source for the condition.
 In most